Necessitative mood

 Both Eastern and Western Armenian have a past and a non-past necessitative.
-Eastern Armenian forms its necessitative by adding the particle պիտի piti before the optative forms, while Western Armenian forms its necessitative with the lu future participle plus the forms of әllal (to be).
+Eastern Armenian forms its necessitative by adding the particle պիտի piti before the optative forms, while Western Armenian forms its necessitative with the lu future participle plus the forms of ըլլալ әllal (to be).

 The Eastern particle piti is orthographically identical to the Western particle bidi, which is used to form the future indicative and conditional.
 In turn, the Western necessitative forms correspond to Eastern future indicative and future perfect.